LochanWaghmare/LochanWaghmare/README.md

 # Hi, I'm Lochan Waghmare 👋

-Diploma Computer Engineering student (3rd Semester, MSBTE) at Government Polytechnic College, Gondia, Maharashtra.
+Diploma Computer Engineering student (3rd Semester) at Government Polytechnic College, Gondia, Maharashtra.
 I'm building my foundation in C/C++, data structures & algorithms, and web development — this GitHub is where I track that journey.

 ## 🗂️ How this profile is organized